omahs/imx-docs/docs/main/learn/designing-an-nft-drop/understanding-launch-mechanics.md

 # Mechanic 1: NFT Utility and Target User Segment

 What are you actually selling?
 Why would someone buy it?
 Who would buy it?
 You have likely already defined your NFT utility and target user segments, but it's worthwhile to re-examine them so you can validate them against your launch goals and adjust as required.
-These mechanics are more open-ended as they depend on your project's overall design
+These mechanics are more open-ended as they depend on your project's overall design.

 ## NFT Utility